At this point, early in the Trump presidency, you might be sounding a cautious tone.

 In addition, taking something of a wait and see attitude allows for the general anxiety felt by many Americans and factors in the unpredictable nature of Trump and his policies.
 With each new tweet Wall Street wonders what’s next and the general uncertainty is not helpful.

 Coverage of the White House and the president traditionally comes from the national press corps.
 That tradition is being challenged as the Trump White House appears to be launching an attack against the mainstream media.

 Over the weekend White House press secretary, Sean Spicer and President Trump said things that the press says are patently untrue.
 Among them Trump said he had not waged battle against intelligence agencies and Spicer claimed Trump’s inauguration was the most attended in history.
 Neither statement could be supported and was contradicted by accounts and news reports.

 Optimism Versus Fear

 The combination of an unreliable relationship between the White House and the press, along with uncertainty about the plans of the Trump administration have still left a surprising amount of optimism available, especially among companies in the S&P 500.

-Still those Trump has publicly targeted like Ford Motor (NYSE:FD), General Motors (NYSE:GMD), Boeing Co (NYSE:BAD) and Lockheed Martin (NYSE:LMTD) have no desire to rattle any cages.
+Still those Trump has publicly targeted like Ford Motor (NYSE:FC), General Motors (NYSE:GMC), Boeing Co (NYSE:BAC) and Lockheed Martin (NYSE:LMTC) have no desire to rattle any cages.
 As Robert Pavlik at Boston Private Wealth said, "You don't want to step on a mine.
 So the best course of action is to be somewhat optimistic, positive but also somewhat noncommittal so you're not trapped one way or another."